South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks' +161 scoring differential (outscoring opponents by 12.4 points per game) is a result of scoring 75.5 points per game (174th in college basketball) while giving up 63.1 per outing (22nd in college basketball).
+- The Gamecocks average 75.5 points per game (174th in college basketball) while giving up 63.1 per contest (22nd in college basketball).
+They have a +161 scoring differential overall and outscore opponents by 12.4 points per game.

-- South Carolina prevails in the rebound battle by an average of 5.3 boards.
-It is pulling down 37.1 rebounds per game (155th in college basketball) compared to its opponents' 31.8 per contest.
+- South Carolina ranks 155th in the nation at 37.1 rebounds per game.
+That's 5.3 more than the 31.8 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.